AndresRodriguez01/rock_paper_scissors_game/CONTRIBUTING.md

-# Contributing to the Rock-Paper-Scissors Game
+# Contributing to the Rock Paper Scissors Game

-Thank you for your interest in contributing to the Rock-Paper-Scissors game!
+Thank you for your interest in contributing to the Rock Paper Scissors game!
 By contributing, you are helping make this project more enjoyable and engaging for players everywhere.
 We welcome your ideas, suggestions, bug reports, and code contributions.

 ## Ways to Contribute

-There are several ways you can contribute to the Rock-Paper-Scissors Game project:
+There are several ways you can contribute to the Rock Paper Scissors Game project:

 1. **Bug Reports**: If you encounter any bugs or issues while playing the game, please report them by [opening a new issue](https://github.com/AndresRodriguez01/rock-paper-scissors-game/issues) on GitHub.
 Be sure to provide detailed steps to reproduce the issue.